godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`DampedSpringParam<enum_PhysicsServer2D_DampedSpringParam>` **DAMPED_SPRING_STIFFNESS** = ``1``

 Sets the stiffness of the spring joint.
 The joint applies a force equal to the stiffness times the distance from its resting length.
+The default value of this parameter is ``20.0``.

 .. _class_PhysicsServer2D_constant_DAMPED_SPRING_DAMPING: